giacomelli/EasyBuild/README.md

 --------

-Tasks
+##Tasks
 ===
  - **StartWebProjectTask**: when you need to start some one of your web projects during the build process (useful to generate some client library for your web apis).

+ - **Resources2JSTask**: serialize resource files with localized labels to JS files.

 --------

-Usage
-===
+##Usage
+Follow the steps below to put EasyBuild on your solution.
+On Step 3 you can choose just the tasks you want to use.

+###Step 1
 Build the EasyBuild, put his assembly and dependencies assemblies in a folder on your solution, let me say "references\EasyBuild"

+###Step 2
+If you don't jhave a folder to your msbuild files, just create one "msbuilds" folder on your solution root folder.

+###Step 3
 StartWebProjectTask
 ---
-Create a file called StartMyWebProject.targets on your msbuilds file folder (if you don't have one, create one "msbuilds" on your solution root dir):
+Create a file called StartMyWebProject.targets on your msbuilds folder:

 ```xml
 <Project ToolsVersion="4.0" DefaultTargets="BeforeBuild" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">